 We need our micro-organisms (also known as our gut flora or microbiota) to train and maintain our immune system, to help digest our food and to take part in a myriad of metabolic, biochemical, hormonal and neural processes.
 Our microbiota also play a role in our mood and energy levels.
 We need to restore our gut to regain our health and re-inspire our life.

 My vision is that we begin to regard disease as a beacon to pause, feel, and listen to our inner guidance.
-A beacon to re-connect with our deepest needs, with each other and with the natural world.
+A signal to re-connect with our deepest needs, with each other and with the natural world.
 We are all unique and there isn’t one path, one diet or one way of living that suits us all.
 And that’s the exhilaration of it!